TokenBrice/sato/README.md

 ### DOCUMENTATION

-The whole process of building Sato has been document and will be published shortly, stay tuned.
+The whole process of building Sato has been document and will be published soon.